 We had an exciting week filming the archaeological dig run by Dr Iain Banks and his team from the University of Glasgow.
 They were searching for evidence

-of tunnels and have uncovered significant finds to pursue a further, more intensive dig next year.
+of tunnels and have uncovered significant finds to pursue a further, more intensive in the future.
 This makes for an intriguing final chapter in our

 forthcoming documentary feature on the camp and a tangible bridge between past and present.
-A huge thank you to Iain and his students.
+A huge thank you to Iain and his students and team.

 'No Time Like Spring' - Spring in the Highlands shows nature at its' most frenetic, fearsome, funny

 building, birth and danger!
 Featuring: Ptarmigan, Black Grouse, Mountain Hare, Pheasant, Osprey, Red Kite, Red Squirrel, Roe Deer, Dippers and so much more!
 With stirring